rhepach/Kinect/README.md

 <br/>
 The necessary data structure is given for the ExampleData in the Kinect repository and will be generated automatically by the attached recording script.

-### Step 2 - processing
+### Step 2 - Processing
 Run the MATLAB processing script to extract body posture information and images from the .mat files for each frame or delete data to reduce the .mat file size.

 Before you are ready to start the processing script, it is necessary to change the directory to the study data folder.
 Therefore you have to modify the variable "source".
-Thus the directory to the ExampleData folder has to be replaced with the path to your own study data folder (e.g. "myData" as subfolder inside "Data").
+If you change the name of the study data folder (e.g. from "ExampleData" to "myData"), then this needs to be changed in the processing script accordingly (see example image below).

 example                    |  modified
 :-------------------------:|:-------------------------: